Back to Blog

 Self Learning

 If you think of yourself as an autodidact, then you can take the coding journey all on your own.
-You can take advantage of books, Youtube channels, and free courses to pick up programming skills
+You can take advantage of books, Youtube channels, and free online courses to pick up programming skills

 Self learning is the most economical option and you can proceed at your own pace.
 But if you decide to learn programming in this way, it can be difficult to know if you’re on the right learning path.